 In the summer of 2002 after a short courtship, Andrea married Michael.
 He is an ordained AG minister and they have three teenage sons.
 This union began a journey that led the couple from working with a pastor who has the 2nd largest church in the world to working with at-risk youth.

-Andrea currently leads Journey to Renewal Ministries which she founded in 2017 and co-leads Compassion Life Builders with her husband.
+Andrea currently leads Journey to Renewal Ministries which she founded in 2017 and co-leads The Refreshing Place with her husband.

-Andrea’s gifting has brought transformation to the lives of many women and restoration to their families.
+Andrea’s gifting has brought revival and transformation to the lives of many women and restoration to their families.
 She gives all honor and praise for this to God and God alone.

 Her heart’s desire is to continue to play her role in fulfilling the Great Rescue Mission by reaching multitudes of women around the world with the love of Jesus and facilitating spiritual renewal in their lives as well as engagement in Jesus-style discipleship.